Where to see dolphins

 As I write this, I am trying to outwit them by always carrying it on Moray Firth coastal walks, but inconspicuously, so I have high hopes.

 Still, you may ask, why bother when the local branch of Whale and Dolphin Conservation (WDC) have a Field Officer who manages to nail them on regular occasions?

-Where To Spot Dolphins In The Moray Firth
+Where To See Dolphins In The Moray Firth

 One summer, I remember walking the dogs at Spey Bay on the Moray Firth coast, between Buckie and Lossiemouth in the north of Scotland.

 Surprise.
 Dolphins leaping around, right at the mouth of the River Spey.
 (That’s a good place - they hunt salmon there.)

 I had no camera.
 So I went back the next day and they were still there, only a bit further out.
 (A surprise in itself.)

 They were just close enough for me to take one of the worst-ever dolphin photographs.

 Yes, I agree, it’s pathetic.
 It’s half a dolphin - the back half.
 But I feel obliged to share it with you.

 Actually, come to think of it, I could put it on my Loch Ness Monster page – as it wouldn’t be the first time that the back-half (or the dorsal fin) has been photographed, then made into the neck of Nessie.